faiface/generics/README.md

 ```

 There are four main advantages of my syntax compared to the other proposals:
 1. **It's clear where a type parameter gets inferred.** In my proposal concrete type of a type parameter gets inferred exactly where the `type` keyword is.
-With other proposals, it's not clear where it gets inferred and if it can be inferred.
+With other proposals, it's not clear where it gets inferred and if it can be inferred at all.
 2. **It's clear whether a type parameter must be specified manually by the caller.** In my proposal, if a type parameter is unnamed, it must be specified by the caller manually.
 Otherwise, it gets inferred from an argument.
 There is never a choice between specifying and inferring.
 In other proposals, it's not clear when the caller must specify the types manually and when they can be inferred, because it depends on the power of the type-checker.
 3. **Fits in with built-in Go functions like `make` and `new`.** The unnamed type parameters even make it possible to give a type to the built-in `new` function.
-The `make` function is a little more [funky](https://faiface.github.io/funky-tour/).
+The `make` function is a little more [funky](https://faiface.github.io/funky-tour/), though.
 It would also require function overloading.
 4. **No extra parentheses.** Better readability.

 Furthermore, it introduces no new keywords.